trimstray/nginx-admins-handbook/README.md

   > HTTP/2 will make our applications faster, simpler, and more robust.
 The primary goals for HTTP/2 are to reduce latency by enabling full request and response multiplexing, minimise protocol overhead via efficient compression of HTTP header fields, and add support for request prioritisation and server push.

   > HTTP/2 is backwards-compatible with HTTP/1.1, so it would be possible to ignore it completely and everything will continue to work as before because if the client that does not support HTTP/2 will never ask the server for an HTTP/2 communication upgrade: the communication between them will be fully HTTP1/1.

+  > Note that HTTP/2 multiplexes many requests within a single TCP connection.
+Typically, a single TCP connection is established to a server when HTTP/2 is in use.

   > You should also include the `ssl` parameter, required because browsers do not support HTTP/2 without encryption.